 The Sermon on the Mount

 When CM Punk entered the 2010 Royal Rumble at number three, people didn’t expect much of the newly crowned leader of the Straight Edge Society.
-But then, he eliminated both Dolph Ziggler and Evan Bourne, and promptly began a promo that soon became known as the “sermon on the mount” as Punk preached about the values of being straight edge.
+But then he eliminated Dolph Ziggler and Evan Bourne in short succession, and began a ten-minute-long promo that soon became known as the “sermon on the mount”.

 CM Punk vs. Jeff Hardy

 CM Punk and Jeff Hardy were two sides of the same coin when they clashed in 2009.